ReagentX/Logria/README.md

 ## Usage

-There are a few main ways to invoke Logria:
+There are a few ways to invoke Logria:

 - Directly:
   - `logria`
   - Opens to the setup screen
 - With args:
   - `logria -e 'tail -f log.txt'`
-  - Opens a pipe to `tail -f log.txt` and skips setup
+  - Opens a process for `tail -f log.txt` and skips setup
   - `logria -h` will show the help page with all possible options

 For more details, see [Sample Usage Session](docs/README.md#sample-usage-session).